vstinner/unicode_book/operating_systems.rst

 ``LANG`` environment variables are checked: use the first non empty variable.
 If all variables are unset, fallback to the C locale.

-The "C" locale is a special locale.
-It is also known as "POSIX".
-It is used if ``LC_ALL``, ``LC_xxx`` and ``LANG`` environment variables are not set.
-As English is used as the default language, use C locale means that programs speak English.

 .. note::

    The gettext library reads ``LANGUAGE``, ``LC_ALL`` and ``LANG`` environment variables (and some others) to get the user language.
 The ``LANGUAGE`` variable is specific to gettext and is not related to locales.

+The C locale
+''''''''''''

+When a program starts, it does not get directly the user locale: it uses the default locale which is called the "C" locale or the "POSIX" locale.
+It is also used if no locale environment variable is set.
+For :c:macro:`LC_CTYPE`, the C locale usually means :ref:`ASCII`, but not always (see the locale encoding section).
+For :c:macro:`LC_MESSAGES`, the C locale means to speak the original language of the program, which is usually English.

 .. _locale encoding: